awsdocs/amazon-cloudfront-developer-guide/doc_source/lambda-edge-testing-debugging.md

 In addition, read the following sections in this chapter for more recommendations about troubleshooting and fixing errors\.

 **Throttles graph**
 The **Lambda@Edge errors** tab also includes a **Throttles** graph\.
-On occasion, the Lambda service throttles your function invocations on per Region basis, if you reach the regional concurrency limit\.
-If you see a limit exceeded error, your function has reached a limit that the Lambda service imposes on executions in a Region\.
-For more information, including how to request an increase in the limit, see [Quotas on Lambda@Edge](cloudfront-limits.md#limits-lambda-at-edge)\.
+On occasion, the Lambda service throttles your function invocations on per Region basis, if you reach the regional concurrency quota \(formerly known as limit\)\.
+If you see a limit exceeded error, your function has reached a quota that the Lambda service imposes on executions in a Region\.
+For more information, including how to request an increase in the quota, see [Quotas on Lambda@Edge](cloudfront-limits.md#limits-lambda-at-edge)\.

 ![\[Throttle graph for Lambda@Edge function execution\]](http://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/)